ds4dm/ZERO/docs/support_files/NashLCP.rst

 	cout<<Nash.isSolved(Nashsol, temp1, temp2); // This should be true.

-If the :py:func:`Game::NashGame::isSolved` function returns false, then ``temp1`` and ``temp2`` respectively contain the player with profitable deviation, and the more profitable strategy of the player.
+If the :cpp:func:`Game::NashGame::isSolved` function returns false, then ``temp1`` and ``temp2`` respectively contain the player with profitable deviation, and the more profitable strategy of the player.

-And note that, just like :py:class:`Game::QP_Param`, :py:class:`Game::NashGame` can also be saved to and loaded from an external file.
+And note that, just like :cpp:class:`MathOpt::QP_Param`, :cpp:class:`Game::NashGame` can also be saved to and loaded from an external file.

 .. code-block:: c